pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 ## Introduction

 You now have a nicely working back-end API that uses Express to serve JSON with full CRUD.
-Unfortunately, asking users to use Postman or cURL to be able to use your app isn't the best user experience for non-developers.
+Unfortunately, asking users to use Postman or cURL to use your app isn't the best user experience for non-developers.
 You need to build a front-end.

 > **Note**: This lesson is designed to span two lesson blocks rather than the usual one.
 A good stopping point is after completing the Index route, then completing the rest in the follow-up lesson.
-Check in with your instructor to be sure this will be the split they are planning.
+Check in with your instructor(s) to be sure this will be the split they are planning.

 ## Learning Outcomes